 The papyrus reeds open up into flat grassy wetlands where a number of Shoebills can regularly be seen as you get to enjoy this in a small canoe.

 The bird is easiest seen in the morning when they stalk their main prey -mudfish or frogs but may be spotted all day.
-They may stand absolutely still for long periods awaiting the movements of their prey and then suddenly strike with a marvellous speed.
+They may stand absolutely still for long periods awaiting the movements of their prey and then suddenly strike with a marvelous speed.

 Although one can reach Mabamba by road we highly recommend the boat tour across Lake Victoria.
 Reaching Mabamba by boat, rather than by car, gives you an opportunity to see many of the birds that you may otherwise miss.
 Sometimes even the shoebill may elude you in the canoes only to be seen as you approach, or leave, by the bigger boat.